So, D-aspartic acid benefits testosterone production… but how does D-aspartic acid do this?

 As such, it’s rare for DAA to oversteer into “side effect” territory.

-Even so, as with most supplements, natural or otherwise, taking excessive amounts of DAA may pose certain adverse side effect risks.
+Even so, as with most dietary supplements, natural or otherwise, taking excessive amounts of D-aspartic acid may pose certain adverse side effect risks.

 Some of the more commonly reported DAA side effects include: